ilai-ucsb/music_rec/README.md

 - React-Router-Dom (Used to route pages)
 - React Native (Used for linking texts)
 - Spotipy (Spotify API for python)
+- Pytest (Testing framework for python)
+- Jest (Testing framework for JavaScript)

 ### Installation Steps